 Cobra logged $111.2 million in sales in fiscal 2013, a 6% drop vs. 2012.
 Contributing to the decrease were lower sales of truck navigation, CB radios, inverters, and detectors while Cobra generated higher sales of two-way radios and marine products.
 The company also introduced its Dash Cam products during the reporting period.

 The electronics maker posted a $1.1 million loss in 2013 as compared to a profit of $3.2 million the year earlier, thanks to lower sales and an increase in selling, general, and administrative expenses.
 Following a 2012 cash flow of $1.5 million, Cobra reported a $3.5 million cash flow from operations in 2013.

 On the heels of gains in South America, where the company has seen its business grow, Cobra in 2014 broke ground on a new distribution facility in China and is expanding its European distribution.

 Cobra also introduces new products as a way to boost its bottom line.
 It has launched Cobra iRadar, a speed and red-light camera detector that also allows users to control its settings via smartphones, and Cobra PhoneLynx, a system that enables users to make and receive mobile phone calls from phones in any home or small office.
 Cobra has also rolled out a GPS system with 5-inch screen targeted to truck drivers.

 Cobra is a big name at national retailers.
 The electronics maker was named as Wal-Mart's exclusive supplier of two-way radios in 2009.
 It also expanded its product selection for Best Buy and penned a distribution deal with Advance Auto Parts.
-The moves help to offset declines it faced with once top customer Circuit City, which shuttered its stores earlier in the year.

 The company was founded in 1961 by chairman emeritus Carl Korn.